28 Signs EMFs May Be Harming Your Health!

 But when opting out isn’t a choice, there are shielding technologies that can protect occupants from the worst of the smart meter emissions.
 Check out my podcasts with “Dr. EMF” Libby Darnell and Nicolas Pineault.

 If you do just one thing, get my FREE EMF Action Steps Checklist to help you get started shielding yourself and your home from harmful EMFs.
 Many of the things you can do to reduce your radioactive exposure are free or very inexpensive.
-You can put a sign, “Do Not Install Smart Meter” on your analog meter, for one!
+You can put a sign that says “Do Not Install Smart Meter” on your analog meter, for one!

 Government Response to Electrosensitivity